 24 Hour Weigh-Ins

 First, water should be consumed immediately with a solution containing glucose and sodium.
 Not only does this optimize absorption, but it can assist with the replenishment of sodium and glycogen reserves.
-Pedialyte is the top recommendation, but coconut water and diluted sports drinks (such as Gatorade and Powerade) are great options as well.
+After the water cut and subsequent weight loss, Pedialyte is the top recommendation but coconut water and diluted sports drinks (such as Gatorade and Powerade) are great options as well.

 It is important not to chug water and cause excessive bloating, which can hinder absorption and cause gastrointestinal issues.
 Instead, it is best to pay careful attention to thirst and bloating, and drink as much as tolerable.
 This may range from 500-1000mL per hour depending on the size of the athlete.